Fitness, health, and connection for all.

 What is Squash Collective LLC?

-Squash Collective LLC is our research and development entity, which has just kicked FunctionFlow out of the nest to fly on its own.
-It also holds the intellectual property (IP) for our programs.
-You may see “Squash Collective” listed on receipts or bank statements for another month, as we complete the PBC set up process in Minnesota.
+Squash Collective LLC is our research and development entity, which has just pushed FunctionFlow out of the nest to fly on its own.
+It also holds the intellectual property for our programs.
+We completing the PBC set up process in Minnesota that will allow us to maintain our commitment to local community impact, and establish a more formal framework for accountability and growth.
+So, you may see “Squash Collective” listed on receipts or bank statements for another month as we complete the paperwork.

 What makes FunctionFlow different—and where is it going?